goodwill80/Meals-Delivery-and-Event-Tracking-App/README.md

 5. submit real-time alerts to highlight any areas of concerns to the charity organization (i.e. elderly unwell, suspected abused cases)

 ### User Story for a charity organisation
-1. administrator or staff will be able to:
+An administrator or a staff will be able to:
-2. login and view the list of events that are currently on-going
+1. login and view the list of events that are currently on-going
-3. view list of alerts and feedback submitted by volunteers in real-time
+2. view list of alerts and feedback submitted by volunteers in real-time

 ### Login Process